ARTICLE

 Make your site easy to use — and useful.

 Any site is more credible when it makes it easy to do things that visitors want to do.
-On the other hand, fancy features that are hard to use or pushing specific actions too hard loses credibility points.
+On the other hand, fancy features that are hard to use or that push to hard to make your visitors to do specific actions lose credibility points.

 Update your site's content often (at least show it's been reviewed recently).